danielharrell/does_music_move/does_music_move.md

 when we are the ones making it.
 Or to put this claim in the terms I used earlier, motion occurs in the space we inhabit, rather than in the space we observe.
-In the space we observe, we only see the continuous path of a motion, occupied at every place by the thing that moves.
-But in the space we inhabit, we see the motion itself, which is not simply continuous but indivisible.
+In the space we observe, we see only the continuous path of a motion, occupied at every place by the thing that moves.
+But in the space we inhabit, we see the motion itself, which is not simply continuous, but indivisible.
 The motion in this indivisible sense stretches from the beginning of its path to the end in a single bound, as if the entire path were a single place for the moving thing to occupy.
 And we experience this indivisibility when moving ourselves.
-For in that case we face the end of the motion at the beginning of it, and reach the end as a goal, heedless of all the places occupied along the way.
+For in that case, we face the end of the motion at the beginning of it, and reach the end as a goal, heedless of all the places occupied along the way.
-And this is then very much then like the way we seem to move, indivisibly, from note to note in a melody, heedless of any notes passed along the way.
+And this is then very like the way we seem to move, indivisibly so we might say, from note to note in a melody, heedless of any notes passed along the way.

 But what should we make of this answer?
-It makes the same appeal to our inhabited sense of space, only now to make sense of motion as such, that we saw might be made to make sense of the motion in music.
+It makes the same appeal to our inhabited sense of space that we saw might be used to make sense of the motion in music, only now to make sense of motion as such.
 But the problem with that appeal in the case of music, to recall, was that it left the space in which music seems to move indistinguishable from a dream.
 So does the appeal to our inhabited sense of space fare any better, when this is now taken to be the space in which anything seems to move?
 That is, can we know, or show, that we are not dreaming when we see anything move?

 The question put this generally might seem absurd.
 After all, to suppose we were dreaming when we